NEW CONTENT COMING SOON!

 Project Details: My Colorful Nana is a podcast that explores the complexity of identity construction and Black hair.
 This podcast will include interviews with current graduate students throughout Columbia who can speak to the complexity of identity through the lens of Black hair.

-Fareed Abdullah (he/him) is a U.S. diplomat taking a sabbatical from diplomacy to think, write, and p
+Fareed Abdullah (he/him) is a U.S. diplomat taking a sabbatical from diplomacy to think, write, and perfect the theory behind the art of be

 Fareed Abdullah (he/him) is a U.S. diplomat taking a sabbatical from diplomacy to think, write, and perfect the theory behind the art of being a diplomat.
 He comes to the School of International and Public Affairs at Columbia with more than 14 years of experience at the U.S. Department of State.
 Fareed has worked and lived in several countries around the world like Senegal, China, and the United Arab Emirates, speaks several languages, and enjoys the process of learning new ways of addressing persistent challenges.

-Kay Kemp (they/them) is a first-year PhD student in the English Department, Theater Colloquium.
+Kay Kemp (they/them) is a PhD student in the English Department, Theater Colloquium.
 Their research focuses on postcolonial playwriting, particularly research which encounters the postcolonial play in diaspora, such as the writings of Africa and the Caribbean.
-Their research is colored both by their investment in the theoretic
+Their research is colored both by their investment in the theoretical aspects o

 Thanks for Thinking Generously.